-If the batteries are ok then the most likely fault is with the switch on the tool, some have been produced without a dust cover on the switch.
+If the batteries are ok then the most likely fault is with the switch on the tool, some dust may have entered the tool and also the switch housing.

 You may like to have a go at fixing a switch fault in the tool the tool yourself with the information below, but this must be entirely at your own risk.